ivanDevProd/vm-template-scaning/README.md

 - After entering the URL on the Dashboard, reload the page and display a popup message about success/failure.
 Change the format of the popup message.

 - Add info about network configuration for Win VMs to logs.
 (PS command: _Get-NetIPConfiguration_)
 - Consider introducing a command to set up DHCP for address and DNS.
-_Set-NetIPInterface -InterfaceAlias "Ethernet" -Dhcp Enabled_
-_Set-DnsClientServerAddress -InterfaceAlias "Ethernet" -ResetServerAddresses_
+Address PS command: _Set-NetIPInterface -InterfaceAlias "Ethernet" -Dhcp Enabled_ DHCP POS command: _Set-DnsClientServerAddress -InterfaceAlias "Ethernet" -ResetServerAddresses_

 - In the first “Cluster Image Upload” stage, add details about img size.
 It can indicate why this step takes so long in some cases.
 - In the first “Cluster Image Upload” stage, add details about the cluster on which the img is uploading (beg-cluster, so the user can check the progress.